-Quality content and blog articles on your property mangement website is critical to building a connection between you and your readers and driving traffic to your website.
-With your blog posts you can dispense useful pieces of information to your current and prospective tenants which will help establish yourself as an authority in your field.
-Here’s how to shape the content of your property management blog.
+Quality content and blog articles on your property management website is critical to building a connection between you and your readers and driving traffic to your website.
+With your blog posts, you can dispense useful pieces of information to your current and prospective tenants which will help establish yourself as an authority in your field.
+Here's how to shape the content of your property management blog.

 1. Choose Topics That Matter

 Blogging is not just about keywords.
 Showing up in search engines has become more complex.
 “Blogging isn’t simply a nice add-on for your local business.
 It’s not just about adding content for content’s sake.
 The benefits to local businesses are significant; not least of which is the impact on search rankings.”
-Jasyon Demers, Forbes Instead of focusing on simple keywords, think about topics and themes of interest to your target market.
+Jayson Demers - Forbes.
+Instead of focusing on simple keywords, think about topics and themes of interest to your target market.
 Create a list of large topics that will draw in readers in your market, and consider how you can expand these into many smaller sub-topics that will engage prospective tenants over time.

 2. Keep a File of Inspiring Ideas